-- Individual university classes - All courses available at Prince George campus; many also at Lakes, Mackenzie, Nechako, and Quesnel - Starts: September and January (most courses) - Full-time or part-time - Approx. tuition fees, per lecture course: \$224 www.cuc.bc.ca 132
+- Individual university classes - All courses available at Prince George campus; many also at Lakes, Mackenzie, Nechako, and Quesnel - Full-time or part-time - Approx. tuition fees, per lecture course: \$224

 "CNC is a gateway - it opens the doors to higher learning.
 And the instructors were great."